rishisareen/rishisareen.github.io/blog/_posts/2024-12-01-talkatora-swimming.markdown

 <!--more-->

-These are my notes on getting Talkatora Swimming Pool Membership:
+These are my notes on getting Talkatora Swimming Pool Membership::-

 * Talkatora Pool is open year around.
 It is temperature controlled pool, so heated pool in winters.